SayidJarrah/MyCollections/README.md

 "MyCollections" is a my implementation of the most important and widely used data structures in Java :
  - ArrayList is based on array structure.
  - LinkedList is based on doubly linked list which saved first and last nodes and links on next and previous nodes.
  - HashMap - structure "key-value", is based on array that contains list structure as elements (in my case - ArrayList implementation).
 All of these lists contains Entry class instanse(key-value).
-For definition number of bucket I use simple formula :   Math.abs(entry.getKey().hashCode() % BUCKETS_AMOUNT)
+For definition number of bucket I use simple formula :   <b><i>Math.abs(entry.getKey().hashCode() % BUCKETS_AMOUNT)</i></b>
  - HashSet is based on HashMap structure.
 Elements in HashSet stored as key in map which HashSet incapsulate.
 Because of this Set structure contains only unique elements.
  - Queue is based on single linked list and FIFO algorithm.